This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Design of Columns”.

 11. In ___________ system, air relief valves are not required.

 Explanation: In the continuous system, the supply of water is 24 hours a day.
 This is the most ideal system and is adopted when plenty of water is available.
 As the water doesn’t get contaminated and circulating at uniform pressure, air relief valves are not required essentially.

 12. Which of the following is one of the layouts of distribution systems?

 Explanation: In grid iron systems, there are no dead ends hence stagnation of water and its consequences are eliminated.
 The water is kept in good circulation due to the absence of dead ends.
 The system is suitable for well planned towns.

 13. Which of the following system is also known as an interlaced system?

 Explanation: Grid iron system is an improvement over the tree system.
 In the system, the mains, sub lines and branches are interconnected with each other.
 This system is also known as interlaced or reticulation system.

-Explanation: In circle system, the entire locality is divided into either rectangular (or) circular blocks.
+Explanation: In a circle system, the entire locality is divided into either rectangular (or) circular blocks.
 The water mains are laid along the peripheral roads with sub mains branching out from mains.
 This system is also known as ring system.